gulpjs/ordered-read-streams/README.md

 ### `ordered(streams, [options])`

-Takes an array of Readable streams and produces a single Readable stream that will consume the provided streams in strict order.
-The produced Readable stream respects backpressure on itself and any provided streams.
+Takes an array of `Readable` streams and produces a single `OrderedReadable` stream that will consume the provided streams in strict order.
+The produced `Readable` stream respects backpressure on itself and any provided streams.

+#### `orderedReadable.addSource(stream)`

+The returned `Readable` stream has an `addSource` instance function that takes appends a `Readable` stream to the list of source streams that the `OrderedReadable` is reading from.

 ## License